-Program CD-3.3.2: Continue to periodically update the City's Economic Development Strategy.
+Program CD-32.3.2: Continue to periodically update the City's Economic Development Strategy.

 Policy CD- 3.4: Public Art in the Central Business District.
-Public art is encouraged, as part of new development projects and for existing development, throughout the Central Business District.
+Public art is encouraged, as part of nev Commented [JM18]: Recommended by staff in compliance development projects and for existing development, throughout the Central Business District.

-Policy CD-3.5 Higher-End Visitor Serving Facility on the Mill Site: Higher-end (upscale) visitor serving facilities are preferred for the area zoned for visitor serving at the western terminus of Redwood Avenue.
+Policy CD-3.5 Higher-End Visitor Serving Facility on the Mill Site: Higher-end (upscale) visitor Commented [JM19]: Per direction from City Council. serving facilities are preferred for the area zoned for visitor serving at the western terminus of Redwood Avenue.
 Amenities such as conference or meeting centers, public restaurants, and public plazas are encouraged.